-WHEREAS, in light of the foregoing, and due to, inter alia, the continued spread of COVID-19 and the need to utilize, maximize, and coordinate state and federal intergovernmental and interagency resources, operations, and response efforts to enhance testing availability and expedite the administration of authorized and allocated vaccines, the State of South Carolina must promptly take any and all necessary and appropriate steps to implement and expand certain mitigation efforts designed to reduce community transmission of COVID-19 and to minimize the resulting strain on healthcare facilities and resources; and
+WHEREAS, in light of the foregoing, and due to, inter alia, the continued spread of COVID-19 and the need to enhance testing availability and expedite the administration of authorized and allocated vaccines, the State of South Carolina must promptly take any and all necessary and appropriate steps to utilize, maximize, and coordinate state and federal intergovernmental and interagency financial and operational resources and response efforts; and particular area of the State designated by him, is threatened, and because thereof an emergency, with reference to such threats and danger, exists"; and

-WHEREAS, section 1-3-420 of the South Carolina Code of Laws, as amended, provides that "[t]he Governor, when in his opinion the facts warrant, shall, by proclamation, declare that, because of . . . a public health emergency . . . a danger exists to the person or property of any citizen and that the peace and tranquility of the State, or any political subdivision thereof, or any particular area of the State designated by him, is threatened, and because thereof an emergency, with reference to such threats and danger, exists"; and
+WHEREAS, section 1-3-420 of the South Carolina Code of Laws, as amended, provides that "[t]he Governor, when in his opinion the facts warrant, shall, by proclamation, declare that, because of . . . a public health emergency . . . a danger exists to the person or property of any citizen and that the peace and tranquility of the State, or any political subdivision thereof, or any